 Nanda Devi is considered as one of the most revered deities of Uttarakhand.
 Several shrines are also dedicated to her locally.
 The word Nanda in Nanda Devi means well-being and prosperity, and fair means a mela wherein various cultural activities like dance and folk performances are observed.
 Nanda Devi Fair is held on an annual basis honouring Goddess Nanda and Sunanda, mostly in the month of September.

 It is believed that the fair started in the Kumaon region during the reign of Raja Kalyan Chand in the 16th century.
 The fair is celebrated in all the Nanda Devi temples which are spread throughout the area.
-In 2020, the Nanda Devi Fair will be observed from September 3 to 5.

 The Traditions and Rituals.
 Organized for a period of five to seven days, the onset of this Indian festival marks Devi's visit to her parents home and ends with her return to her husband’s home.
 This particular tradition is expressed very beautifully in many folk songs of Uttarakhand as well.
 People from all over the country come to offer prayers and flowers to the Goddess.